Birthgap — global fertility and the timing of parenthood

 Childlessness rate (TCR)

-In 2024, Hungary's lifetime childlessness rate (TCR) reached 37.5%, marking a significant increase of 6.3 percentage points from the previous year.
-The TCR has been on an upward trend over the last five years (2020–2024), averaging 29.8%.
-This current rate stands markedly above the 1970s level of 5.0%, showing a rise of approximately 32.5 percentage points since then.
-Among 38 countries worldwide, Hungary holds the 17th position in this measure, while within Europe, it ranks 12th out of 31.
+The lifetime childlessness rate (TCR) in Hungary reached 37.5% in 2024, marking a significant increase of 6.3 percentage points from 2023.
+Over the five-year period from 2020 to 2024, the TCR has shown a rising trend, averaging 29.8%.
+Compared to the 1970s baseline rate of 5.0%, the current figure is approximately 32.5 percentage points higher.
+In a global context, Hungary holds the 17th position among 38 countries, while within Europe it is ranked 12th out of 31.

 Source: Eurostat; Human Fertility Database.